mahbodez/logic-lang-package/README.md

 ## Migration from Hard-coded Constraints

-To convert existing hard-coded constraints to rule language:
+To convert existing hard-coded constraints to logic language:

 1. **Identify logical patterns** in your constraint code
 2. **Extract variable definitions** for reused expressions
-3. **Convert constraints** to rule language syntax
+3. **Convert constraints** to logic language syntax
 4. **Test equivalence** with the original implementation
 5. **Refine and optimize** weights and transforms